huayuan4396/InvVis/README.md

 - `data_image.png` : A 3-channel image, each channel of which is a data image generated with our **Data-to-Image (DTOI)** algorithm.
 - `qr_image.png` : A QR Code image containing one or more QR Codes encoded with chart information.

 More details are presented in our paper.
+We have prepared some images in `data/test/` for a quick start.

 Once the aboved mentioned data is prepared, you can test your model with: